SAP-samples/teched2025-AD161/exercises/ex2/README.md

     <br>![](/exercises/ex2/images/02_02_0010.png)

-    Due to the workspace definition in _package.json_ (the one in the _ws_ folder), the exported API package in _apis_ is used to satisfy this new dependendcy.
+    Due to the workspace definition in _package.json_ (the one in the _ws_ folder), the exported API package in _apis_ is used to satisfy this new dependency.
     In _node\_modules_, you will find a symbolic link for _xflights-flight-data_ pointing to _apis/flights-data_.